 The following table sets forth our selected historical financial information for the periods shown.
 The following information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements included elsewhere in this prospectus.
-The amounts for each historical annual period presented below were derived from our audited financial statements, except for the fiscal years ended 2000 and 2001.
-The interim financial statement data for the six months ended March 31, 2004 and 2005 are unaudited.
+The amounts for each historical annual period presented below were derived from our audited financial statements.
+The interim financial statement data for the nine months ended June 30, 2004 and 2005 are unaudited.
 All dollar amounts in the following table are shown in thousands, except per share data.